littermap/littermap-aws-backend/README.md

 There is currently one native lambda:

-- `scale-image-experimental` (it is currently only partially implemented)
+- `scale-image` (it is currently still an early version)

-The code for including it in the deployment is currently commented out, so this section applies only if you are going to be intentionally testing it.

-If you have a [built package](https://github.com/littermap/littermap-aws-backend/discussions/#4) ready, just place `scale-image-experimental.zip` into `functions/scale-image-experimental/build/`.
+If you have a [built package](https://github.com/littermap/littermap-aws-backend/discussions/#4) ready, just place `scale-image.zip` into `functions/scale-image/build/`.
 The `build/` directory may need to be created.

 #### Build it